Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PaloAltoPlaybooks/PaloAlto-PAN-OS-GetThreatPCAP/readme.md

 6. Repeat steps for other connections such as Blob Store connection and PAN-OS API connection (For authorizing the PAN-OS API connection, API Key needs to be provided)

 #### b.
 Configurations in Sentinel
-1. In Microsoft sentinel analytical rules should be configured to trigger an incident with risky IP
+1. In Microsoft sentinel analytical rules should be configured to trigger an incident with results having column "TimeGenerated", "Computer", "pcap_id", "sessionid", "event_time".
+2. Entity mapping not needed beacuse playbook will internally hit the query again and fetches the required column from result.
-2. Configure the automation rules to trigger this playbook
+3. Configure the automation rules to trigger this playbook

 #### c.
 Assign Playbook Microsoft Sentinel Responder Role
 1. Select the Playbook (Logic App) resource